eyeinsky/mafoc/website/docs/download.md

 ## Nix

-On NixOS or Linux with the nix package manager should work.
+On NixOS or Linux with the [nix](https://nixos.org/) package manager the following should work:

 ```bash
 nix develop